-A. The Company did not serve as an Administrative Services Only plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2019.

-B. The Company did not serve as an Administrative Services Contract (ASC) plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2019.

-C. Medicare or Similarly Structured Cost Based Reimbursement Contract:

-(1) Revenue from the Company's Medicare (or similarly structured cost based reimbursement contract) contract for the year 2019, consisted of \$370,162,784.

-(2) As of December 31, 2019, the Company has recorded receivables from the following payors whose account balances are greater than 10% of the Company's amounts receivable from uninsured accident and health plans or \$10,000:
+- A. The Company did not serve as an Administrative Services Only ("ASO") plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2020. - B. The Company did not serve as an Administrative Services Contract ("ASC") plan administrator for uninsured accident and health plans or the uninsured portion of partially insured plans for the period ended December 31, 2020. - C. Medicare or Similarly Structured Cost Based Reimbursement Contract: - (1) Revenue from the Company's Medicare (or similarly structured cost based reimbursement contract) contract for the year 2020 was \$61,885,725. - (2) As of December 31, 2020, the Company has recorded receivables from the following payors whose account balances are greater than 10% of the Company's amounts receivable from uninsured accident and health plans or \$10,000:

-Centers for Medicare and Medicaid Services \$27,309,824 -- --------------

-(3) In connection with the Company's Medicare (or similarly structured cost based reimbursement contract) contract, the Company has recorded allowance and reserves for adjustment of recorded revenues as and if applicable.

-(4) Centers for Medicare & Medicaid Services ("CMS") periodically perform audits of Medicare revenue and may seek return of premium payments made to the Company if risk adjustment factors are not properly supported by medical record data.
+Centers for Medicare and Medicaid Services ("CMS") \$6,928 -- --------- - (3) In connection with the Company's Medicare (or similarly structured cost based reimbursement contract) contract, the Company has recorded allowance and reserves for adjustment of recorded revenues as and if applicable. - (4) CMS periodically perform audits of Medicare revenue and may seek return of premium payments made to the Company if risk adjustment factors are not properly supported by medical record data.
 The Company estimates and records reserves for CMS audits based on information available at the time the estimates are made.
 Although the Company believes it maintains appropriate reserves for its exposure to the CMS audits, actual results could differ materially from those estimates.